Welcome to our Beachbody Review!

 Cons:

 Ultimately, the decision to join Beachbody is up to you.
-While it has the reputation of being a good MLM company, it really doesn’t give you everything you need to have a successful IBO business in our opinion.
+While it has the reputation of being a good MLM company, it really doesn’t give you everything you need to have a successful IBO business.

 If you want to become successful with Beachbody or any other MLM-business, I recommend following this step-by-step training.